Culinary & Taste

 • Use it as a finishing touch for soups, stews, and chilis.
 A sprinkle of smoked salt can add a depth of flavor to these hearty dishes, and provide a smoky contrast to the richness of the broth.

 • Experiment with using it in cocktails.
 Smoked salt can add a unique and flavorful twist to cocktails, and can be used as a rimming salt or mixed into the drink itself.
 Try it in a smoky margarita or a grilled fruit cocktail for a unique twist on classic flavors.
+For more on interesting salted cocktail rims, be sure to see our article Rimming With Flair: 15 Salt Rim Mixes for the Perfect Cocktail.

 Overall, the possibilities for using homemade smoked salt in cooking are endless.
 Get creative and see how this flavorful ingredient can elevate your dishes.
+Don’t underestimate the value of making your own DIY smoked salt and then packaging it up in small containers to use for holiday gifts or a thank-you offering when you are invited for a meal at someone’s home.

 How Long Does Homemade Smoked Salt Last?